Guo Dongming

 Guo Dongming (郭东明; born 30 April 1959) is a Chinese engineer, an academician of the Chinese Academy of Engineering, and currently president of Dalian University of Technology.

-He was an alternate member of the 19th Central Committee of the Chinese Communist Party.
+He was an alternate of the 19th Central Committee of the Chinese Communist Party.

 Biography

 Guo was born in Wen County, Henan, on 30 April 1959.
 He earned a bachelor's degree in 1982, a master's degree in 1984, and a doctor's degree in 1992, all from Dalian University of Technology and all in machine manufacturing.